StarsectorCommunityApiDocs/CommunityApiDocs/README.md

     3. First, choose a Directory.
 This should be wherever you put your coding projects, such as next to your mod folder (but not within it).
     4. Then, enter `git@github.com:StarsectorCommunityApiDocs/CommunityApiDocs.git` for the URL.
     5. Hit `Clone`.
-4. Add the git root to IntelliJ:
+4. Add the git root to IntelliJ, making it easy to update and commit your doc edits:
     1. If you use Gradle, follow the [Gradle](#Gradle) section instead of this step.
 If you don't know what that is or don't use it, continue here.
     2. Open the IntelliJ settings and navigate to `Version Control -> Directory Mappings`.
     3. Click the `+`, then navigate to and add the `CommunityApiDocs` folder that was just created.